top of page

 Eternal Life Is….

 When Jesus comes into your life, He brings eternal life with Him.
 John 5:24 describes life as a present possession.
-The one who hears Jesus’ words and believes in His promise to forgive those who repent and believe the gospel HAS eternal life.
+The one who hears Jesus’ words and believes in His promise to forgive those who repent and believe the gospel has eternal life.

-Eternal life is more than endless existence.
+Eternal life is more than an endless existence.
 A spiritual heart transplant from Jesus brings a higher quality of life than you’ve ever known.
 “I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh” (Ezekiel 36:26).

 When Jesus loves, He’s just Himself.
 His life in you enables you to be like Him.